WinAContractUS

 How WinAContract helps

 We aggregate Ohio state-portal postings alongside federal SAM.gov solicitations into one searchable index, with NAICS, agency, and deadline filtering and saved-search alerts.
-AI bid writing applies whether the solicitation is federal or Ohio state-issued.
+AI proposal writing applies whether the solicitation is federal or Ohio state-issued.
 See our federal contract search page for the federal side and AI RFP writing for the response workflow.

 Other state pages